Sinfully Spicy

 Instructions

-• Add shallots, ginger, garlic, chilies, curry leaves, lemon juice, salt, coconut oil, black pepper and turmeric to a small blender.
-Blend until thick & smooth.
-The lemon juice and coconut oil should be enough while grinding.
+• Add shallots, ginger, garlic, chilies, curry leaves, lemon juice, salt, coconut oil, and all the spices to a small blender jar.
+Blend until you get a fine paste that's thick & smooth.
+The yogurt, lemon juice and coconut oil should be enough while grinding.
 Avoid adding water.

-• Lay the Salmon skin side down on a baking sheet lined with foil.
+• Place the salmon skin side down on a baking sheet lined with foil or parchment.
 Pat dry using a paper towel.
-You can also portion into 2 inch wide steaks.

-• Generously slather the masala all over the salmon.
-Leave for 10 minutes on the counter.
-You will have some leftover spice paste that you can refrigerate for 5-6 days and use while making curries or other protein.
+• Generously brush the masala all over the salmon.
+Leave for 10 minutes on the kitchen counter.
+You will have some leftover spice paste that you can refrigerate for 5-6 days and use for marinades.

-• Bake The Salmon in ONE of the following ways
+• Cook The Salmon in ONE of the following ways

 • Oven Method